Austrian walled towns: Watchtowers (Wachturm)

 These tend to be a feature of the later 15th and 16th century.
-In some stadt, tall and impressive watch towers were built either in or adjacent to the market place.
+In some stadt, tall and impressive watch towers were built either in or adjacent to the marketplace.
 A watchman would be employed continuously to survey the town walls and the surrounding countryside.
 Churches and the tall towers of the defences could also be permanent watch towers.
 Examples of these watchtowers are at Enns, 1554–68; Retz, where the tower is adjacent to the Rathaus; and Innsbruck of 1358.

 Artillery and modification (14th–15th century)

 In the 14th and 15th centuries, modification were made to the town walls of many towns with the introduction of gun ports and the addition of further wall with square towers or bastions on the outer side of the surrounding ditch.
 The siege of Krems in 1477 by Matthew Corvinus was one of the first times that cannon were effectively used to batter down a town wall.
 This incident seems to have resulted in many of the Austria town walls being strengthened or re-designed.
 The siege of Kufstein by Emperor Maximilian in 1504, who floated his Artillery Train down the river Inn exposed the weakness of having fortified houses along a river bank as part of the wall.

 With the development of wall towers for mounting artillery, it was necessary to construct them with open backs or "Schalenturm", as the fumes from the gunpowder needed to be dispersed.
 One or more strengthened wooden floors would be inserted in the tower to take the often heavy guns.
 Many open back or 'towers with an open gorge' have subsequently been walled, to make them into usable buildings, but the tower at Friesach is a good example of an open back tower.
 Some gate-towers were also open-backed.
 A good example is the Böhmertor at Freistadt in Upper Austria.
 Here three levels of gun embrasures or openings can be seen, with those at the corner angled to cover the moat.
 The vertical slits for the drawbridge over the moat can also be seen.